JackLich10/Duke_DataFest2020/README.md

 `date`: Date of community mobility report

-Note that for the following variables, each mobility trend is combared to a baseline, defined as the median value, for the corresponding day of the week, during the 5-week period Jan 3–Feb 6, 2020.
+Note that for the following variables, each mobility trend is compared to a baseline, defined as the median value, for the corresponding day of the week, during the 5-week period Jan 3–Feb 6, 2020.

 `retail_recreation`: Mobility trends for places like restaurants, cafes, shopping centers, theme parks, museums, libraries, and movie theaters.